lukekavanagh/lukekavanagh.github.io/unit_1/week_1/README.md

 This week, you will learn about and fall in love with Git, Github, and the concept of version control and collaborative coding.
 Enjoy!

 Team Treehouse delivers content through courses, tracks and achievements.
 A course and track is comprised of a number of achievements.
-During phase-0, you may be asked to either complete a selection of achievements or an entire course.
+At times you may be asked to complete either a selection of achievements or an entire course.

 ## To-Do: